cloudjubei/thefactory-db/README.md

     - Run the following SQL commands:

     ```sql
-    CREATE DATABASE thefactorydb;
+    CREATE DATABASE thefactory-db;
     CREATE USER "user" WITH ENCRYPTED PASSWORD 'password';
-    GRANT ALL PRIVILEGES ON DATABASE thefactorydb TO "user";
+    GRANT ALL PRIVILEGES ON DATABASE thefactory-db TO "user";
     ```

-    - Connect to your new database: `\c thefactorydb`
+    - Connect to your new database: `\c thefactory-db`

 4.  **Enable the vector extension**:
     - You need to install `pgvector`.
 Follow the instructions for your OS from the [pgvector GitHub repository](https://github.com/pgvector/pgvector).
-    - Once installed, connect to your database (`psql -d thefactorydb`) and run:
+    - Once installed, connect to your database (`psql -d thefactory-db`) and run:

     ```sql
     CREATE EXTENSION IF NOT EXISTS vector;
     ```

 5.  **Set your connection URL**: Your database connection string will be:
-    `postgresql://user:password@localhost:5432/thefactorydb`
+    `postgresql://user:password@localhost:5432/thefactory-db`

 ### Option 2: Docker